-One of the mistakes companies often make is to target industries that they want to penetrate but have little to no track-record in working with.
-Unless you have strong data indicating that you should go after a new industry, then we recommend you stay away from idealistic industries as they can distract you from your short-term sales goals.
+Unless you have strong data indicating that you should go after a new industry, we recommend staying away from idealistic industries, as they can distract you from your short-term sales goals.

-You may have high hopes of closing a large software license deal with the Fortune 500.
-But more often than not you will be distracted chasing larger leads trying to get past gatekeepers and spam filters, when your smaller and more accessible leads are being neglected (and being closed by your competitors).
+You might have high hopes of closing a large software license deal with a Fortune 500.
+But more often than not, your sales development team will only be distracted chasing enterprise leads.
+So don’t waste time trying to get past strict gatekeepers and spam filters when your smaller and more accessible leads are being neglected (and won by your competitors).

-Additionally, larger organizations will have multiple departments overseeing similar functions which might make it more difficult getting the right person on the call.
+Larger organizations often have multiple departments overseeing similar functions, which might make it more difficult to find the right person to speak to.

-Finally, for enterprise-level companies with larger deal sizes, the evaluation period will often be much longer which means that your SDR team will have to spend more time, and make more touches, in order to convert them to SQLs.
+Another concern with big companies that make big purchases is that the evaluation period is often much longer, which means longer sales cycles.
+Your SDR team will have to spend more time and make more touches in order to convert them to SQLs.

-With this in mind, it’s important to establish a floor and ceiling for your deal size.
+With these factors in mind, it’s important to establish a floor and ceiling for your ICP aspirations.
 If your selling price is too low, then you may not be able to justify the cost of an appointment setting effort.